reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ### Other Useful Methods

-Similar to the [Retry](https://reflectoring.io/retry-with-resilience4j/#exception-based-conditional-retry) module `CircuitBreaker` also has methods like `ignoreExceptions()`, `recordExceptions()` etc which let us specify which exceptions the `CircuitBreaker` should ignore and consider when tracking results of calls.
+Similar to the [Retry](https://reflectoring.io/retry-with-resilience4j/#exception-based-conditional-retry) module, `CircuitBreaker` also has methods like `ignoreExceptions()`, `recordExceptions()` etc which let us specify which exceptions the `CircuitBreaker` should ignore and consider when tracking results of calls.

 For example, we might not want to ignore a `SeatsUnavailableException` from the remote flight service - we don't really want to open the circuit in this case.